 An ord system has characteristic elements.
 These include a sand bar or ridge at the lower beach, as described above, usually asymmetric in cross section, emerging from the salient as a tongue.

 Another element is the runnel, a parallel channel or trough immediately landward of the sediment body, retaining at least for a while water from the last high tide.

 There is normally a presence of mudballs, a sure indicator of active erosion.

 The most depleted section of upper beach immediately to the south of a salient is regarded as the ord centre.
 Here, sediment cover is thin or possibly absent altogether from the surface of the clay platform that underlies the beach.

-Fine material released from a newly eroded cliff or platform at an ord centre adds little to the breach but may well contribute to a downdrift configuration.
+Fine material released from a newly eroded cliff or platform adds little near an ord centre but may well contribute to a downdrift configuration.

 Below is a chart composed of nine consecutive cross-beach profiles representing a distance along the beach of four kilometres, from Cowden to Aldbrough, in units of 500 metres.
 The vertical scale is approximately twice that of the horizontal.

 Pr55.
-The sequence starts with a salient (at left of image) providing a full upper beach above a clear transition (the point where beach slope changes) and a wide lower beach.
+The sequence starts with a salient (at left of image) providing a full upper beach and clear transition (the point where beach slope changes) and a wide lower beach.